khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 ## Concepts

 Our design tokens are organized into conceptual categories that reflect their purpose and usage within the user interface.
-These categories help create consistent, accessible, and meaningful user experiences across the platform.
-When designing custom elements using design tokens, consider the context, user needs, and overall design consistency.
-Use appropriate color contrast and provide text alternatives for any visual indicators.
+These categories help create consistent, accessible, and meaningful user experiences across the product.
+Consider the context, user needs, and overall design consistency when designing custom elements that use design tokens.
+Use sufficient color contrast and provide text alternatives for all visual indicators.

 ### Actions